The Impact of Strong Non-Waiver Clauses in Condo Declarations

 Megan A. Alexander is a licensed paralegal who represented the condo corporation in this matter.

-Ms. Alexander works within the Commercial Litigation and Multi-Residential Housing Groups at Cohen Highley LLP in London, Kitchener, Stratford, Strathroy and Windsor.
+Ms. Alexander works within the Commercial Litigation and Multi-Residential Housing Groups at Cohen Highley LLP in London, Kitchener, Windsor, Strathroy and Sarnia.
 Ms. Alexander’s main areas of practice is within the Ontario Small Claims Court (including enforcement of Landlord and Tenant Orders) and the Condominium Authority Tribunal (“CAT”).

 If you have any questions, please contact Ms. Alexander at (519) 672-9330 ext.
 389 or by email at .